Best Debit Cards

 Almost every bank in New Zealand offers a debit card alongside a free-fees everyday bank account.
 This means you can pay $10 (or $0) per year for everyday banking with a debit card.
 Beyond the free standard fees, you'll still pay overdraft interest and fees if your spending exceeds your balance (and have an overdraft facility set up).
 There are a few non-standard fees to aware of (for example, overseas transaction fees).

-Overall, our view is that the BNZ and Westpac offer the most attractive debit card features, backed up by fee-free everyday bank accounts.
-However, despite not being a bank, we strongly suggest considering the Wise debit card (which comes with a free-for-life New Zealand bank account).
-It makes a sensible backup option for NZD transactions, and a cost-effective card if you're spending in overseas currencies (i..e online shopping or when travelling).
+Overall, our view is that BNZ, Booster Savvy and Wise offer the most attractive debit card features, backed up by fee-free everyday bank accounts.
+Booster Savvy is in a class of its own for savings and budgeting tools, whereas the Wise debit card makes a sensible backup option for NZD transactions, and a cost-effective card if you're spending in overseas currencies (i..e online shopping or when travelling).

-Overall, our view is that the BNZ and Westpac offer the most attractive debit card features, backed up by fee-free everyday bank accounts.
-However, despite not being a bank, we strongly suggest considering the Wise debit card (which comes with a free-for-life New Zealand bank account).
-It makes a sensible backup option for NZD transactions, and a cost-effective card if you're spending in overseas currencies (i..e online shopping or when travelling).
+Overall, our view is that BNZ, Booster Savvy and Wise offer the most attractive debit card features, backed up by fee-free everyday bank accounts.
+Booster Savvy is in a class of its own for savings and budgeting tools, whereas the Wise debit card makes a sensible backup option for NZD transactions, and a cost-effective card if you're spending in overseas currencies (i..e online shopping or when travelling).

 BNZ Visa Debit Card